Protogenoi/44-57-2f-3a-9f-4b-89-73-15-23/README.md

 # ADL

-A Customer relationship management application built for the financial services sector (but not restricted to, new add-ons can be created and tailor made to specifications).
+A Customer relationship management application built for the financial services sector (but not restricted to.
+New add-ons can be created and tailor made to specifications).

 ## Authors